 About five years ago, we learned the cause of our son’s violent rejection of many meals: an egg allergy.
 Many changes occurred in our home.
 Everything about the way food was prepared changed.
 I read every label, sometimes two or three times in the store and again at home.
 I became brand loyal out of necessity for Dietrich’s safety – not because I enjoy paying a certain price or one brand tastes better than another.
 I spent almost two years retraining our son on eating, teaching him that food was safe and he would not get sick anymore.

-While one can find evidence and research arguing both for and against introducing allergens early even when a close relative is severely allergic, I think our experience is going to prove that delaying the introduction of peanuts was the right thing to do.
-We will also be avoiding them from this point forward, at least until we get an allergist referral.
+While one can find evidence and research arguing both for and against introducing allergens early even when a close relative is severely allergic, I think our experience proves that delaying the introduction of peanuts was the right thing to do.
+We will also be avoiding them from this point forward.